 4. Ashwagandha & Stress

 A persistently high level of stress is harmful to both mental and physical health.
 Under heavy strain or stress, the stress hormone cortisol is released in the body, which has an activating effect and puts the nervous system under tension.
 As an adaptogenic medicinal plant, ashwagandha actively lowers cortisol levels.
-In this way, your own feeling of stress can be reduced and your general resistance to stress can be strengthened at the same time.
+In this way, your own feeling of stress can be reduced and at the same time your general resistance to stress can be strengthened.
 The Ayurvedic medicinal plant is also rich in so-called antioxidants, which protect our body cells from harmful influences and oxidative stress.
 The ingredients in the sleeping berry also counteract high blood pressure.
 In this way, the body and mind are supported in different areas to relax and calm down and a strong nervous system and high stress resistance are promoted.

 5. Ashwagandha & Sleep